Academic Fellowships Program in Russia

 Designed to expand the accessibility of Russia-based research while increasing US knowledge and expertise on Russia, AFR supports contacts between US fellows and their academic counterparts in Russia, provides academic affiliation at Russian institutions in support of scholar's research objectives, and works with sponsoring institutions to provide archive access or other research support.
 Applicants should be prepared to consult with Russian scholars regarding research plans and objectives while in-country and to coordinate in-country travel with their host institutions.
 Following the completion of the research term, AFR fellows will provide a plan for the dissemination of their findings designed to strengthen and broaden current scholarship in the social sciences related to Russia and US-Russian relations.

-It is expected that 12 to 20 fellowships will be awarded for the 2019-2020 academic year, ranging from $10,000 to $45,000 each, with actual levels of support depending on the duration of the overseas research period and the academic rank of the awardee.
+Academic awards range from $10,000 to $45,000 each, with actual levels of support depending on the duration of the overseas research period and the academic rank of the awardee.
 Support includes housing and living stipends; visa support; overseas health, accident, and evacuation insurance; archive access; logistical support and economy class travel to and from the fellow's academic home in the US and the host city in Russia.
 Additional research-related travel (in-country) may be supported at the recommendation of the AFR Selection Committee.

 AFR awardees are selected through a two-tiered peer-review process that includes scholars from the candidate's field of specialization as well as a selection committee that is multi-disciplinary.
 The selection process is designed to take into account the candidate's academic background and stage of career.
 All applicants are expected to specify why the period of on-site research is essential for completion of the project proposal and realistic in terms of available time and likely overseas resources.
-Candidates will be requested to provide evidence of Russian language proficiency sufficient to successfully carry out the project proposal.
+Candidates are requested to provide evidence of Russian language proficiency sufficient to successfully carry out the project proposal.
 In certain cases, overseas language support may be available to successful candidates, at the direction of the AFR selection committee.

 Applications and Inquiries